-News Events #MakeWomenVisible Conference 2020 You are warmly invited to join our annual conference and (for members) our AGM.
-This year's event, on the theme of Make Women Visible, will focus on the impact Coronavirus has had on women and Fawcett's work on this.
+News Events #MakeWomenVisible Conference 2020 This year's event, on the theme of Make Women Visible, focused on the impact Coronavirus has had on women and Fawcett's work on this.
 Throughout the pandemic, Fawcett has been working hard to make the voices of women heard, leading research into the impact the virus is having on women and gender equality and calling on the government to put women at the forefront in all decision making.
 As we continue to figure out the new normal, women must be represented in all areas - from having a voice at the table to being represented in trials of vaccines - to ensure we create a gender equal future and don't turn back the clock on gender equality.
-The conference event will include both keynote speakers and panel discussions to allow an in-depth exploration of how we make women visible.
+The conference event included both keynote speakers and panel discussions to allow an in-depth exploration of how we make women visible.
 Event Schedule 5 - 6 pm - AGM (members only) 6 - 7:30 pm - Conference Speakers Build Back Better panel - A panel discussion on how we build back better to ensure we create a gender equal future.
 Polly Neate CBE CEO of Shelter, the housing and homelessness charity.
 She is a prominent commentator in the media and on platforms as diverse as the Oxford Union and the first Women’s March London, on housing, social justice, leadership and feminism.
 She was previously CEO of Women’s Aid and, before that, Executive Director at Action for Children.
 She is a trustee of Agenda, the alliance for women and girls at risk and of the Young Women’s Trust.
 She was awarded Best Charity CEO on Social Media in 2019 and can be followed on Twitter @pollyn1 and Instagram @pollyatshelter.
 Polly was awarded a CBE in the 2020 New Year Honours List.
 Wendy Irwin Head of Equality and Diversity at the Royal College of Nursing (RCN).
 The RCN represents nurses and nursing, promotes excellence in practice and shapes health policies.
 Wendy is the strategic and operational lead on equality and human rights for RCN in the UK.
 She has been instrumental in highlighting the workplace challenges faced by nurses and healthcare support workers working across a wide-range of care settings.
 Her role focuses on improving the experience and outcomes for the diversity of the nursing workforce across the UK.
 Wendy is widely recognised as an equalities pioneer and contributed to both research and writing about equality and inclusion in the workplace Joeli Brearley Founder of the charity and campaigning group, Pregnant Then Screwed, which works to end the motherhood penalty and supports mothers who face discrimination.
 She started campaigning in 2015 after she was sacked by her employer the day after she informed them she was expecting her first child.
 Her employer was a children’s charity.
 She writes for the Telegraph, is the winner of the Northern Power Women Agent for Change award, is an Amnesty International Human Rights Defender and a member of the United Nations Working Group: Women’s Human Rights in the Changing World of Work.
 She is currently taking the Government to court for indirect sex discrimination.
 Her debut book: ''Pregnant Then Screwed: The Truth about the Motherhood Penalty’’ will be published by Simon & Schuster on the 4th March 202 Triple Cripples “TRIPLE CRIPPLES was created by two disabled Black Women, for Women, Femmes & Non-Binary POC, living with disabilities, each and every day, whose stories remain hidden from view.”
 The dynamic duo, Kym Oliver & Jumoke Abdullahi, were frustrated with the lack of representation and unaddressed discrimination faced by Black and non-Black People of Colour living with disabilities.
 They joined forces and created a platform to increase visibility & highlight the narratives of this “invisible population, within an invisible population”!
 With topical videos, spotlight interviews, workshops, talks & lectures on topics ranging from relationships to travel.
 The loveable duo has gained steady recognition for their insight & charisma.
 Featured on international platforms (BBC, AJ+, Vogue, Metro), and consulted for their invaluable perspectives in both academic & corporate circles (Oxford University, Cambridge University, Disability Leadership Institute, WOW).
 Black Disabled Culture cognoscenti, Kym & Jumoke, are relentless in their pursuit to transform the outcomes of those here and yet to come.
 Ayesha Hazarika, Chair Ayesha is a Broadcaster, Journalist and Political Commentator.
 She is a Commentator for the Evening Standard and i Paper and a Times Radio Presenter.
 Ayesha is a Trustee for the Fawcett Society.
 Funny Women Stand-up Set Mary O'Connell Mary O'Connell is a comedian, writer and North London socialite.
 Her stage presence is dangerously aloof and despite her two degrees she's always been too cool for school.
 Her left field view makes for hilarious and absurd material.
 Izzy Askwith Izzy Askwith’s low energy mumblings have proved popular with audiences and judges alike.
 Despite having only started stand up comedy last year, she’s already won Funny Women, as well as being a finalist in the Rising Star New Act competition, the Comedy Virgins Max Turner competition and a semi-finalist in the 2Northdown New Act competition.
 The AGM Members are invited to join us at our AGM.
 This will begin at 5pm and will include an opportunity to say goodbye to our President, Jenni Murray, and Chief Executive, Sam Smethers.
 We also welcome the opportunity to hear from our members about the challenges and opportunities for Fawcett and the women's sector.
 If you aren't a member but want to become one, click here to find out more.
 Attendance is free but please do consider making a donation at the point of booking to support the running of this event.
-Sorry, this event is now sold out.
+Booking for this event has now closed.